-GBS is proud to offer Speech Therapy at our West Long Branch Clinic and in homes in Monmouth County.
+GBS is proud to offer Speech Therapy at our West Long Branch Clinic.
 ST is a critical therapy for many individuals, often including those in the Autism community.

 A speech-language pathologist, also known as a speech therapist or SLP, is a health professional who diagnoses and treats communication and swallowing disorders.
 They work with people of all ages, from babies to adults in clinics, schools, and hospitals.
 SLPs help individuals work through various barriers associated with speech, including the following: